Edwardddyang/BlueSkyStrategyRepoClone/RaceSim/README.md

 7. cd ../install/bin
 8. ./opt.exe <config file relative to gen12_strategy/RaceSim>
 ```
 Note that you will have to set STRAT_ROOT (step 5) every time you open your shell.
 If you're on linux, you can add it to your .bashrc in order to persist it.
-If you're on windows, you can add it to ~/.bash_profile in git bash
+If you're on windows, you can add it to ~/.bash_profile in git bash.
+To compile with debug symbols, add `-DCMAKE_BUILD_TYPE=Debug` to step 3 and run make as normal

 This has been tested on:
 - Windows machine with make (GNU 3.81) with gcc (8.3), CMake (3.30)